matplotlib/matplotlib/doc/users/recipes.rst

    ax.grid()

-The where keyword argument is very handy for highlighting certain regions of the graph.
-Where takes a boolean mask the same length as the x, ymin and ymax arguments, and only fills in the region where the boolean mask is True.
-In the example below, we take a a single random walker and compute the analytic mean and standard deviation of the population positions.
+The ``where`` keyword argument is very handy for highlighting certain regions of the graph.  ``where`` takes a boolean mask the same length as the x, ymin and ymax arguments, and only fills in the region where the boolean mask is True.
+In the example below, we simulate a single random walker and compute the analytic mean and standard deviation of the population positions.
 The population mean is shown as the black dashed line, and the plus/minus one sigma deviation from the mean is showsn as the yellow filled region.
 We use the where mask ``X>upper_bound`` to find the region where the walker is above the one sigma boundary, and shade that region blue.

 .. plot::
    :include-source: